 Upgrading your Teamcenter PLM environment is always a challenge with all the integrations and changes coming in new versions.
 Surprises and delays can happen due to unexpected errors and findings.
 Your PLM vendor may or may not perform to expectations.
 The below guide will help you to make it a success.

-Right time is extremely important as it is a lengthy and time-consuming process if you have a big user base and complex environment.
-You do not want to find out that some dependent software is getting out of support soon after upgrade or the new version has a critical bug which is not resolved yet.
-Upgrade should be driven by need to get maximum value out of it.
-Check versions of all integrated and dependent software like CAD, ERP, Database, MS-Office, etc. to see that they remain supported for next 2-3 years on new version.
+The right time is extremely important as it is a lengthy and time-consuming process if you have a big user base and a complex environment.
+You do not want to find out that some dependent software is getting out of support soon after an upgrade or the new version has a critical bug that is not resolved yet.
+The upgrade should be driven by the need to get maximum value out of it.
+Check versions of all integrated and dependent software like CAD, ERP, Database, MS Office, etc. to see that they remain supported for the next 2-3 years on the new version.

 You can download the certification matrix from siemens website here https://www.plm.automation.siemens.com/global/en/support/certifications.html.
-Synchronize your upgrade cycle so that you need not upgrade before 5-6 maintenance patches of second latest version is released.
+Synchronize your upgrade cycle so that you do need not upgrade before 5-6 maintenance patches of the second latest version are released.

 Defining upgrade scope clearly avoids hassle and negotiation with vendors.
 It gives accurate picture of efforts and time required at early stages.
 Sample items to include are: